nucab/nucab/README.md

 - 🌱 I’m currently learning C# .net development and of course LINQ
 - :iphone: &nbsp;Connect with me on **[LinkedIn](https://www.linkedin.com/in/nucab/)**
 - 💬 Ask me about anything related to React and its ecosystem.
 I will be happy to answer.
-- 📫 How to reach me: You can drop an email to me at noahjohn.ucab@gmail.com.
+- 📫 How to reach me: You can email me at noahjohn.ucab@gmail.com.
 - ⚡ Fun fact: React is actually a library, not a framework!

 <br />